 A DI system can also create a homogeneously charged combustion chamber.
 For the DI engine, homogeneous operation is accomplished when fuel is injected early in the cycle so there is time for the fuel to completely atomize and mix with the freshly scavenged air.
 Homogeneous combustion is used for medium to high loads and is accomplished two ways.
 The first is during medium loads.
 The fuel is injected early and an overall trapped lean air/fuel ratio with some EGR is desired to limit heat release [16].
 The second is used during high loads, where the goal is to maximize air utilization and to operate the engine with a stoichiometric or slightly rich condition to maximize power [16].
-The timing of the fuel injection, while much earlier than stratified injection, must be late enough to avoid any fuel from becoming involved with the scavenging flows to avoid short-circuiting fuel [22].
-Figure 2 shows the difference between in-cylinder equivalence ratios (λ), ratio of actual air/fuel to the stoichiometric air/fuel ratio, for a stratified and homogeneously charged engine.
+The timing of the fuel injection, while much earlier than stratified injection, must be late enough to avoid any fuel from becoming involved with the scavenging flows to avoid short-circuiting fuel [21].
+Figure 2 shows the difference between in-cylinder equivalence ratios ( $\lambda$ ), ratio of actual air/fuel to the stoichiometric air/fuel ratio, for a stratified and homogeneously charged engine.

-Two-stroke DI engines exist in the marine outboard industry where they have been shown to have UHC+NO_x emissions similar to four-stroke engines while having less CO emissions [20].
+Two-stroke DI engines exist in the marine outboard industry where they have been shown to have UHC+NOx emissions similar to four-stroke engines while having less CO emissions [19].
 Although DI has been successful in the marine industry, many obstacles needed to be overcome for a DI system to be successful in a snowmobile application.
 The main reason why DI systems had not appeared on snowmobile engines until recently was their high-performance nature.
 Snowmobile two-stroke engines operate at significantly higher engine speeds with greater fuel demands.
 They operate at speeds in excess of 8000 rpm with specific power outputs of nearly 150 kW/liter, compared to marine engines with rated engine speeds around 6000 rpm and specific power outputs of just 70 kW/liter.
 At peak loads, a short period of time (< 4 ms) exists where a large amount of fuel must be injected and fully atomized without being short-circuited.

 Large peak-load fuel requirements pose a challenge for low load and idle fuel requirements.
-This challenge is only increased with the added fuel requirements of E85.
-This means that an injector nozzle designed to deliver high quantities of fuel quickly usually has poor light-load and idle fuel-spray qualities [20].
-A two-stroke DI running on E85, at full power can use in excess of 55 kg/hr of fuel while at idle only needs 0.5 kg/hr, leading to the difficult task of designing a precision nozzle capable delivering high flow rates and precise fuel metering.
+An injector nozzle designed to deliver high quantities of fuel quickly usually has poor light-load and idle fuel-spray qualities [19].
+A two-stroke DI running on blended ethanol fuel, at full power can use in excess of 40 kg/hr of fuel while at idle only needs 0.6 kg/hr; leading to the difficult task of designing a precision nozzle capable delivering high flow rates and precise fuel metering.

 The shape of the combustion chamber also needs to be changed significantly.
 It needs to be designed to provide efficient combustion while ensuring a combustible mixture occurs near the spark plug during ignition.
-Additionally, it is recommended that the engine have a multiple spark discharge or long duration spark system to ensure a spark event occurs when a rich mixture is near the spark plug during stratified operation [21].
+Additionally, it is recommended that the engine have a multiple spark discharge or long duration spark system to ensure a spark event occurs when a rich mixture is near the spark plug during stratified operation [20].